Estime10/Estime10/README.md

 ### Expectations
 ---
-With this training, I am looking forward to being challenged and pushed and having my back against the ropes.
+With this training, I am looking forward to be challenged pushed to the limits and having my back against the ropes.
-My opinion is that one of the great parts of being a web Dev is the challenging part being stuck and spending time to find solutions.
+My opinion is that one of the greatest parts of being a backend is that clients my not see what you do but they enjoy having you!